KaiGuo20/KaiGuo20.github.io/_pages/about.md

 News
 =====
 **Sep.
+2026:** Our paper "Magnifying What Matters: Attention-Guided Adaptive Rendering for Visual Text Comprehension" is accepted to NeurIPS 2026

+**Sep.
 2026:** Our paper "Exploring Cross-Scenario Generality of Agentic Memory Systems: Diagnostics and a Strong Baseline" is accepted to IJCNLP-AACL 2026 (main)

 **Aug.
 2026:** Our paper "Beyond Static Retrieval: Opportunities and Pitfalls of Iterative Retrieval in GraphRAG” is accepted to EMNLP 2026 Main Conference